Insurance and Reinsurance

 Leigh-Ann has experience of acting or advising in a wide range of commercial and contract disputes including sale of goods, agency, share purchase agreements, IT contractual issues, credit factoring, energy law and insolvency.
 She also regularly advises and acts in relation to financial services issues.
 Cases include the following:

-- Advising supplier of specialist energy systems regarding enforcement of contractual limitations of liability in defence of £30M fire claim.
+- Advised a specialist supplier regarding enforcement of contractual limitations of liability in defence of a high value fire claim.

 - Emblaze Mobility Solutions Ltd v Revenue and Customers Commissioners UKUT 373 (TCC), appeal relating to issues of interest and lawfulness of deduction of repayment supplement in a tax case.